How To Recertify

 - Business Practice and Management

 - College and University Courses

 *Professionals completing coursework in categories not listed above can contact the NCSF for verification of qualification.

 How to Submit

-NCSF Recertification Applications will be processed in the order in which they are received, generally within 3-5 business days.
+NCSF Recertification Applications will be processed in the order in which they are received, generally within 1-2 business days.
 Exceptions to this timeline may occur in cases where the application requires a Committee or Board review for completion.
-The postmark date on the application envelope will be used to determine the status of the application as it pertains to any credential expiration dates.
+For mail in applications, the postmark date on the envelope will be used to determine the status of the application as it pertains to any credential expiration dates.